Association

 - Sub-Committee for Advertisement/Promotion

-Sub-Committee conducts research on the PMD Act and other related laws and regulations regarding Advertisement/Promotion of pharmaceutical products (ethical and OTC) such as Standard for Fair Advertisement of Pharmaceutical Products, Guidelines for Sales Information Provision Activities for Ethical Drugs, Instruction for Outline of Product Information Brochure, Guidelines for Adequate Advertisement of OTC drugs, and Act against Unjustifiable Premiums and Misleading Representations focusing on case studies.
+Sub-Committee conducts research on the PMD Act and other related laws and regulations regarding Advertisement/Promotion of pharmaceutical products (ethical and OTC) such as Standards for Fair Advertisement of Pharmaceutical Products, Guidelines for Sales Information Provision Activities for Ethical Drugs, Instruction for preparing the Outline of Product Information Brochure, Guidelines for Adequate Advertisement of OTC drugs, Act against Unjustifiable Premiums and Misleading Representations, and the monitoring program for promotional activities of prescription drugs, focusing on case studies.
 Sub-Committee holds lecture meetings and other events to actively collect knowledge and information necessary as pharmaceutical professionals. - Sub-Committee for Packaging/Labeling

-Sub-Committee conducts research on labeling for ethical and OTC drugs, package design, interview forms, and distribution code of ethical drugs etc. - Sub-Committee for OTC drugs
+Sub-Committee conducts research on labeling for ethical and OTC drugs, package design, electronic package inserts, unique identification codes, and interview forms etc. - Sub-Committee for OTC drugs

 - Group for US and Europe

-The Group conducts research mainly on the approval and authorization systems in the US and Europe, and exchanges views and shares information about relevant topics including US GMP system, Certificate of Suitability to Monographs of the European Pharmacopeia (CEP) guidance, and approval and authorization system in Europe. - Group for Asia
+The Group conducts research mainly on the approval and authorization systems in the US and Europe, and exchanges views and shares information about relevant topics including the systems that promote new drug development in these regions, as well as procedures for facility and product registration in the US, and approval and authorization systems in Europe. - Group for Asia

 - Group for US and Europe